BrennenFagan/DoubleMetaphone/Readme.txt

 commit history on Github at:
 https://github.com/BrennenFagan/DoubleMetaphone

 A large amount of the code has changed in some ways since the original prospect.
 Feel free to take a look through.
+The procedure for modifying this code is actually test oriented, but was before I learned JUnit.
+As of May 19th, the test cases that I have formally written and those that I remember specifically looking for have been added to the code itself, but this app easily allows for people to create their own tests with no knowledge of JUnit.
+To do so, type in a word that you think should be good, or not, and hit the button.
+It will then read it by space.
+The algorithm itself is space sensitive, but for mass testing, we have the activity as not.

+Features that we've added:
+(Some) Emoji Support,
+(Some) Alternative character support,
+Ability to interpret Swear words.
+Ability to black-list words.

+Features that should be added:
+Ability to white-list words.